North Coast 500 Travel Advice

-The speed limit is a limit not a target and the NC500 is not a racetrack.
+- The speed limit is a limit not a target and the NC500 is not a racetrack.
 The national speed limit on single carriage roads is 60mph, but there will be times you need to drive under that in order to drive correctly for the conditions.
 In fact, most people do so on these roads – the average free flow speed is 48mph.
 Find out more about speed limits here

 Our road safety section contains public sector information from the Department for Transport’s